-Once again, the Tyler School of Art community came together for the school’s high-energy closing statement of the spring semester to celebrate student work across many of its art disciplines on one dynamic runway
+Once again, the Tyler School of Art and Architecture community came together for the school’s high-energy closing statement of the spring semester to celebrate student work across many of its art disciplines on one dynamic runway

 A student models work by Tyler Fibers & Material Studies major Francesca Schnalke at the 2019 Wearable Art Show.

-On April 25, hundreds of students, faculty, staff and parents gathered in the Tyler School of Art at Temple University for the 2019 edition of the school’s Wearable Art Show—a culmination of semester-long interdisciplinary planning, thought, creation, collaboration and one-on-one mentorship from influential visiting artist Machine Dazzle.
+On April 25, hundreds of students, faculty, staff and parents gathered in the Tyler School of Art and Architecture at Temple University for the 2019 edition of the school’s Wearable Art Show—a culmination of semester-long interdisciplinary planning, thought, creation, collaboration and one-on-one mentorship from influential visiting artist Machine Dazzle.

 In its third electrifying year, the free, public event—organized by students in the Fibers & Material Studies classes Body Art and Adornment and Sculptural Garments—showcased some 75 works from nearly three dozen students in Tyler programs like Fibers & Material Studies, Glass and Sculpture and even Temple’s Department of Psychology.